OWASP/www-project-automotive-emb-60/index.md

 Provides two CAN interfaces through a USB connection.
 It implements the SocketCAN interface which is natively supported on linux and thus provides linux sockets to use.
 This allows the usage with already established tools like can-isoto and scapy.

 **Secure Bootloader**
 Still in development, a secure bootloader is being worked on.
-It shall provide functionality for encryption while flashing and software authentication of custom firmwares.
+It shall provide functionality for encryption while flashing a custom firmware over CAN.
+Also software authentication of custom firmwares shall be provided.